 Passing the Annascaul Rivermouth you may want to turn right for Annascaul and Tom Crean’s South Pole Inn Pub.
 It was here Tom Crean, the famous South Pole Explorer, returned after his magnificent expedition with Lord Shackelton and Scott to the South Pole.

-After this, you can continue on to the town of Dingle.
-Here you can take a boat trip to see Fungi the wild dolphin who has been a resident in Dingle Harbor for 20 years, alternately you can visit Ocean World with its Underwater Tunnel with Sharks, Turtles and a huge array of fish.
+After this, you can continue onto the town of Dingle.
+Here you can take a boat trip to see Fungi the wild dolphin who has been a resident in Dingle Harbor for 20 years, alternatively you can visit Ocean World with its Underwater Tunnel with Sharks, Turtles and a huge array of fish.

 Leaving Dingle head for Ventry, home of the legendary Kerry Footballer Paudie O’Shea.
 You will pass his pub here with its pictures of many famous visitors on the walls.
-Prepare your Cameras for the next bit of the journey, as this next stage in the journey offers the best coastal scenery this country has to offer.
+Prepare your Cameras for the next bit of the journey, as this next stage offers the best coastal scenery this country has to offer.

 Spend as much time as you can in this area.
 Dunbeg Fort and Beehive Huts can be visited along the way.
 Check out Coumeenole Beach just after the Crucifix at Slea Head, it is the most westerly beach in Europe, New York is 3000 miles away (do not swim here because of strong currents!)
-As you look west you can see Great Blasket Island the home of Peig Sayers and to the North West Inishtooskert ( the sleeping giant ! ).
+As you look west you can see the Great Blasket Island, home of Peig Sayers and to the North West Inishtooskert (the sleeping giant!).